iamvishnurajan/baseball_scripts_public/README.md

-These is an R script and associated support files to publish daily charts for a given MLB team to bluesky
+This is an R script and associated support files to publish daily charts for a given MLB team to bluesky

 Data is pulled via MLB API